 Meet Our Team

-Teachers and staff work closely with our students to give them not only a rich education, but also a sense of pride in themselves and caring for others.
+Our centers in Honduras are run by a dedicated staff of over 60 administrators, counsellors and teachers who work closely with our students to give them a rich education and a sense of pride in themselves and caring for others.

 Executive Director of El Hogar Projects Honduras